Our Counselors

 Sarah Godwin, MSW, LCSW

-Sarah Godwin is a Licensed Clinical Social Worker (LCSW) raised in rural Pike County, and living in Evansville, Indiana since 2005.
+Sarah Godwin is a Licensed Clinical Social Worker (LCSW) raised in rural Pike County and living in Evansville, Indiana since 2005.
 She graduated from the University of Southern Indiana in 2007 with Bachelor’s Degree in Social Work (BSW), and in 2012 with a Master’s Degree in Social Work (MSW).
 Prior to becoming a licensed therapist, Sarah has worked as a social worker with people of all ages in various settings, including a hospital emergency department, acute psychiatric services, hospital-based case management, community case management, and residential treatment settings.
 She has been working in private practice since 2020, primarily working with young and middle-age adults.

 A message from Sarah…